Corporate Giving Guidelines

 National Grid’s continued partnership with Habitat for Humanity of Cape Cod helps to bring affordable housing to low income families across Cape Cod.
 Homes are built to achieve the standard of a LEED (Leadership in Energy and Environmental Design) gold certification.

 National Grid is sensitive to the needs of households who are struggling to pay their energy bills and do not qualify for federal or state energy funds.
-National Grid sponsored The Good Neighbor Energy Fund administered by the Salvation Army in Massachusetts and the United Way in Rhode Island.
+National Grid sponsored The Good Neighbor Energy Fund administered by the Salvation Army in Massachusetts.
 In New York, National Grid worked with HeartShare Human Services to help those in need through the Care and Share Energy Fund.
 We are proud that our partnership with these fine organizations provided assistance to hundreds of thousands of households in need.
 We also encourage employees and customers to contribute to the energy assistance funds in their state.

 Programs that directly support our employees and their initiatives in the community and also encompass safety and inclusion & diversity initiatives.